IftekharZamanBus/jsNumGuessGame/README.md

 - **JavaScript**

 ### Functionality (JavaScript)
-This project incorporates several JavaScript functions, below are the few out of the many key functions:
+This project incorporates several JavaScript functions, below are the many key functions needed for this project to work:

 - **window.onload - It restarts the webpage whenever you submit a number to show one of three messages as I said in the Overview section.**